Sizhe-Chen/SecAlign-Website/README.md

 # Project

-This is the repository that contains source code for the [SecAlign website](https://sizhe-chen.github.io/SecAlign-Website) for the paper [StruQ: Defending Against Prompt Injection with Structured Queries](https://arxiv.org/pdf/2410.05451).
+This is the repository that contains source code for the [SecAlign website](https://sizhe-chen.github.io/SecAlign-Website) for the paper [Aligning LLMs to Be Robust Against Prompt Injection](https://arxiv.org/pdf/2410.05451).

 If you find this project useful for your work please cite:
 ```